MicrosoftDocs/customer-insights/ci-docs/journeys/developer/create-custom-channel.md

 ---
-title: Create a custom channel for customer journey
+title: Create a custom channel for customer journeys in outbound marketing
-description: Learn how to create a custom channel to use in Dynamics 365 Customer Insights - Journeys customer journeys. ms.date: 02/09/2022 ms.topic: how-to
+description: Learn how to create a custom channel to use in outbound marketing customer journeys. ms.date: 02/09/2022 ms.topic: how-to
 author: alfergus